NSW Peak Demand Reduction Scheme (PDRS)

 How to claim the NSW PDRS incentive?

-Consumers will see the new solar battery incentive amount for connecting to a VPP of up to $1,500 reflected in the invoice that they receive from the approved supplier at the time of connection.
-The approved supplier under the PDRS will be able to provide more information on incentive amount and eligibility based on the size of the battery.
+The VPP amount of up to $1,100 will be paid or credited by the approved supplier at the time of participation.
+Approved suppliers under the PDRS will be able to provide more information on the incentive amount and eligibility based on the size of the battery.

 Further progress for the Peak Demand Reduction Scheme (PDRS)